humdrum-tools/humdrum-documentation/guide/ch01/index.md

 a modest effect, the tools\' combined capacity for solving complex problems is legion.

-Now that we\'ve sketched an overview of Humdrum, we can consider in greater detail the two principal components of Humdrum: the *Humdrum Syntax* and the *Humdrum Toolkit*.
+Now that we've sketched an overview of Humdrum, we can consider in greater detail the two principal components of Humdrum: the *Humdrum Syntax* and the *Humdrum Toolkit*.